eduardo-vitral/Vitral_Mamon2020a/README.md

 create_table_coeff.py : Creates a text file with the table corresponding to the polynomial fits.

+einasto_comp.py : Compares the Einasto (1965) profile with the deprojected Sersic profile.

+other_models_comp.py : Compares the deprojected Sersic profile with the models from Plummer (1911), Jaffe (1983), Hernquist (1990) and Navarro et al. (1996).

 OTHER FILES:

-dens_num.npy, dens_num1000.npy, mass_num.npy, mass_num1000.npy : Numerical calculated values
+dens_num.npy, dens_num1000.npy, mass_num.npy, mass_num1000.npy, nu_rh.npy : Numerical calculated values
 for different grids of volume density and mass.

 coeff_1.txt, coeff_2.txt : Raw files containing the results of the polynomial fits.